xugeaneeu/TVM2025-public/lab01/README.md

 - The whitespace is never mentioned in the EBNF, but we intuitively expect it to be supported (ignored between the elements of the non-terminal rules)
 - The actual numbers supported by our calculator would have limited length, even though EBNF description implies the digit sequences of non-limited length
 - Even though EBNF definition above helps us to distinguish the definitely incorrect expressions from the grammatically correct ones, it leaves certain room for the interpretation.
-Naturally, user would expect the common precedence rules to be respected, so the expression of 1+2*3 yields 7, not 9.
+Naturally, user would expect the common precedence rules to be respected, so the expression of `1+2*3` yields `7`, not `9`.
 All of these details have to be covered in the "production" grammar.
 Real-world compilers rarely if at all rely on the EBNF, though all the industruial grammar engines tend to be inspired by BNF flavors, and EBNF in particular.

-For the rest of this course we will use the PEG - [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) - for the text parsing.
+For the rest of this course we will use the PEG - [Parsing Expression Grammars][PEG] - for the text parsing.
 Our particular flavor is provided by the [Ohm](https://ohmjs.org/) library that provides a few sophisticated features making it a good choice for the real-world applications.
 Some of these features would be consumed in the advanced sub-excercises of our course.

 ## Tasks